imaginedelements/heather-turano-coaching/src/pages/about/index.md

     imgHeight: 1327
     imgLocation: /img/baller-heather.jpeg
   body: >-
-    **The whole “taking about yourself” is sort of a strange, awkward thing, have you ever noticed that?** What are you supposed to say about yourself?
+    **The whole “talking about yourself” is sort of a strange, awkward thing, have you ever noticed that?** What are you supposed to say about yourself?
     And for that matter, how does a person even approach this?